Torn Paper Acorn Craft For Kids [Free Template]

 It’s easy and fun to make with a simple brown paper bag and a few supplies.
 Kids will want to put on a pumpkin puppet show to showcase their new pal!

-Scarecrow Handprint Craft – For the cutest scarecrow around, have your kids give you a hand with this craft!
+Scarecrow Handprint Craft – For the cutest scarecrow around, have your kids give you a hand with this idea!
 Their handprints become the star of the show to make the scarecrow’s straw hair.
 It makes for an adorable keepsake, so download the template to get started.

 Pre K Fall Activities